SwayaanTechnologies/Langchain/README.md

 * We define a question to be asked to the language model: "Which city does the company's headquarters for our international employees reside in?" and use the `llm_chain` to generate and print the model's response.

 #### **Conversation Buffer Memory**

+* This method involves stacking all user-agent interactions into the prompt, allowing the model to track the entire conversation.
+However, it poses limitations in handling long conversations due to token span constraints.

 ```python
 from langchain.chains import ConversationChain